Our people and governance

 Our Chair since 2015, Philippa is a carer for her son, who has lived with schizophrenia for more than 20 years.
 She became a member of Rethink Mental Illness after receiving support from our Advice Service.
 Her career was spent in the Prison Service, which included working as a psychologist in four London prisons and then on human resources projects at the Prison Service’s headquarters.

 George has been a member of our Audit and Quality Assurance Committee since 2012 and joined our Board of Trustees in 2016 and became its Treasurer in 2017.
+In 2020 he was appointed Vice-chair, taking over from Shaun Johnson.
 Now retired, George is an accountant with over 30 years’ experience of internal audit and risk management, which was gained in senior management roles in retail banking and local government.

 Aphra joined our Board of Trustees in January 2018.
 She is a carer of family members living with mental illness and has used mental health services for a number of years.
 She is particularly passionate about using the experiences of people affected by mental illness to develop services.
 Over the past 12 years, she has worked in various roles at NHS cancer services and the University of Warwick’s medical school.